AykutTosun/google-homepage/README.md

 Hi!
 Welcome to my Google-homepage project which is made for practising.
 I will have trained what i learned.
-Have a nice day or night reader.
+Have a nice day or night; Reader.